-Child Nutrition and Food Service
+Child Nutrition

-In 2022-23, all meals in all schools will be provided at no charge to all students.
+In 2023-24, all meals in all schools will be provided at no charge to all students.

 The Burlington School Food Project (BSFP) is committed to providing access to quality meals for all students in BSD.
 Our team is dedicated to supporting academic success and healthy eating habits that lead to lifelong positive nutrition practices.
-Breakfast, Lunch, and Afterschool snacks are served in all schools.
+Breakfast, Lunch, and Afterschool meals are served in all schools.